 Slicing and serving pie—at least the first piece—is always a bit tricky.
 For neater slices, it’s best to let your pie cool completely.
 That will help the filling set a bit.
 Also, use a sharp knife to cut the slice and then break out the pie server to scoop it from the dish.

-To finish off the pie, serve it with a scoop of ice cream or a dollop of whipped cream.
+To finish off the pie, serve it with a scoop of ice cream or even a dollop of homemade whipped cream.

 Apple Pie Troubleshooting Tips